SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 *GDP estimates are in thousands of dollars.

-In March 2022, the median list price of homes for sale in Greenlee County was $159,900, according to National Association of Realtors.
+HOME PRICES & DAYS ON MARKET: In March 2022, the median list price of homes for sale in Greenlee County was $159,900, according to National Association of Realtors.
 That was up 29.5% from March 2021.
 As of May 2022, there were 27 homes listed for sale in Greenlee County, up from 20 in June 2021 (Greenlee County, AZ Real Estate Market).
-In 2020, there were 11 building permits issued for new homes in Greenlee County.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Greenlee and Graham County's combined travel industry (including business and leisure travel) generated $48.5 million in direct spending in 2020, down 43% from 2019.
-Greenlee and Graham County's travel industry supported 822 jobs (down 19.1%) between the two counties with earnings of $16.2 million (down 7.1%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Greenlee and Graham County's combined travel industry (including business and leisure travel in both counties) generated $80.4 million in direct spending in 2021, up 65.9% following a 43% COVID-related decline in 2020.
+Greenlee and Graham County's travel industry supported 910 jobs between the two counties in 2021 (up 10.8% after a 19.1% drop the year prior) with associated household earnings of $18.3 million (up 13% after declining 7.1% the previous year).

 In 2021, bank deposits in Greenlee County (as of June 30) were up 14.7% from 2020 - the third consecutive year of strong, double-digit growth.
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments.